-- the likely size of trains and the number of train paths needed to move materials, products or wastes to or from the project site - new or altered rail transport infrastructure to meet demand from the project including the rail spur from the Norwich Park Branch line to the Middlemount coal mine - impacts on rail freight and other transport services (e.g. variability on existing train path availability) - · impacts on passenger transport and services - impacts (including safety) at rail level crossings - impacts (including safety) at interface points with other private and public transport pathways such as roadway level crossings or occupational crossings (i.e. those crossings which form part of private access pathways to and from residential or business sites) identified and modelled where necessary using a recognised level crossing assessment model such as the Australian Level Crossing Assessment Model (ALCAM) - the requirements for any approvals needed for rail crossings by roads or other infrastructure.
+- the likely size of trains and the number of train paths needed to move materials, products or wastes to or from the project site - · new or altered rail transport infrastructure to meet demand from the project - impacts on rail freight and other transport services (e.g. variability on existing train path availability) - impacts on passenger transport and services - impacts at interface points with other private and public transport pathways such as roadway level crossings or occupational crossings (i.e. those crossings which form part of private access pathways to and from residential or business sites) - the requirements for any approvals needed for rail crossings by roads or other infrastructure.